HCDigitalScholarship/intervals/sections/07_Lyrics_Homorhythm.md

 **Lyric ngrams, cleaned, and as strings (not tuples):**

 Remember that the ngrams will be expressed as *tuples of syllables*.
 If the plan is to match or search for certain collections of syllables, these will need be transformed as strings.
-Use a tupleJoin function, like this:
+Use a *convertTuple* function, like this:

     def convertTuple(tup):
     out = ""